Moss garden at the Silver Pavilion, Kyoto

 Jnana yoga, the yoga of (self-)knowledge, works mainly with meditative techniques and also with reflection and cognition - like inquiries, e.g. the famous „Who am I?“ by Ramana Maharshi or the koans of Rinzai-Zen.
 Some schools like Vedanta or Tibetan Buddhist yoga work extensively with scriptures; others like Zen have a non-intellectual approach.
 It is said that, at least for most of us, this is the most difficult yoga since as a rule it requires a great amount of clarity, stability and determination.

 Raja yoga, the yoga of mind control, was codified by the sage Patanjali.
-It was influenced by Buddhist yoga.
 It advocates eight branches which eventually lead to liberation: yamas & niyamas (ethics), asanas (postures), pranayama (breath control), pratyahara (sense control), dharana (concentration), dhyana (meditation) and samadhi (liberation).
 The first five limbs are a kind of preparation for the last three which can be regarded as a type of jnana yoga.

 Sadashiva at Elephanta island, near Mumbai